blindnet-io/product-management/refs/high-level-architecture/readme.md

 ### Storage

 The Storage component allows client [Systems](../lexicon/RFC-Lexicon-2.md#system) to store the [Data Captures](../high-level-conceptualization/README.md#the-main-concept---data-capture).
-It can interface with Systems that don't have their own storage but integrate the whole confidential data capturing as a fully external workflow, only integrated at the front-end level with their website or app.
+It CAN interface with Systems that don't have their own storage but integrate the whole confidential data capturing as a fully external workflow, only integrated at the front-end level with their website or app.

-The storage component can be configured to automatically interpret and execute data deletions and modifications according to the output of the [Privacy Computation Engine](#privacy-computation-engine).
+The storage component CAN be configured to automatically interpret and execute data deletions and modifications according to the output of the [Privacy Computation Engine](#privacy-computation-engine).

 ## Other Requirements

 ### Bridge and Interoperability

-The components of the system should be made in a way that favors interoperability — i.e. components can easily interoperate with software made in another project for the same purpose.
+The components of the system SHOULD be made in a way that favors interoperability — i.e. components CAN easily interoperate with software made in another project for the same purpose.

 This principle is already explained in the example of [confidentiality and control interoperability](../high-level-conceptualization/README.md#confidentiality--control-bridge).
 Appropriate abstractions SHOULD be designed on top of key components for (at least, not limited to) user identity, access management, encryption, Data Rights Management, storage, and Privacy Request capture.